Investigating additional structures on preimages of regular values of smooth maps induced from the manifolds via the Reeb spaces and applications: Introduction.

 \begin{Fact}[\cite{hiratukasaeki} and \cite{hiratukasaeki2}] For a triangulable map $c:X \rightarrow Y$ with respect to $(\phi_X,\phi_Y)$, the Reeb space $W_c$ is a polyhedron given by a homeomorphism ${\phi}_c$ from a polyhedron and two maps $q_c:X \rightarrow W_c$ and $\bar{c}:W_c \rightarrow Y$ are triangulable maps with respect to the corresponding pairs of the homeomorphisms. \end{Fact}

-For triangulable smooth maps, let the corresponding triangulations be the canonical ones unless otherwise stated.
-The following result is a key fact in this paper.
-For an integer $k>0$, we denote the $k$-dimensional smooth oriented cobordism group by ${\Omega}_k$.
+For triangulable smooth maps, let the corresponding triangulations of the manifolds be the ones giving the structures of the underlying PL manifolds unless otherwise stated.
+The following result is a key fact in the present paper.
+For an integer $k>0$, the $k$-dimensional smooth oriented cobordism group is denoted by ${\Omega}_k$.

 \begin{Fact}[\cite{hiratukasaeki2}] Let $m>n$ be positive integers.
-Let $M$ be a smooth closed manifold of dimension $m$ and $N$ be a smooth manifold of dimension $n$.
-Let {\rm (}the manifolds $M$ and $N$ be oriented and{\rm )} $f:M \rightarrow N$ be a smooth triangulable map.
-If for a regular value $a$, there exists a connected component of $f^{-1}(a)$ which is not {\rm (}resp. oriented{\rm )} null-cobordant, then for the Reeb space $W_f$, the homology group $H_n(W_f;\mathbb{Z}/2\mathbb{Z})$ {\rm (}resp. $H_n(W_f;{\Omega}_{m-n})${\rm )} is not trivial. \end{Fact}

-The author extended the result in \cite{kitazawa}, generalizing the coefficient modules as groups consisting of cobordism-like equivalence classes of (oriented) differentiable manifolds. .
+Let $M$ be a closed and smooth manifold of dimension $m$ and $N$ a smooth manifold of dimension $n$ with no boundary.
+Let $f:M \rightarrow N$ be a triangulable and smooth map. {\rm (}Let the manifolds $M$ and $N$ be oriented.{\rm )} If for a regular value $a$, there exists a connected component of $f^{-1}(a)$ which is not {\rm (}resp. oriented{\rm )} null-cobordant, then for the Reeb space $W_f$, the homology group $H_n(W_f;\mathbb{Z}/2\mathbb{Z})$ {\rm (}resp. $H_n(W_f;{\Omega}_{m-n})${\rm )} is not trivial. \end{Fact} The author extended the result in \cite{kitazawa}, generalizing the coefficient modules as groups consisting of cobordism-like equivalence classes of (oriented) differentiable manifolds.
+The present paper also concerns discovering variants of Fact \ref{fact:3}.
+As a new study, we try to find applications to geometry of differentiable manifolds and their submanifolds which may be equipped with additional structures.
+We concentrate on spin and spin$^c$ structures and framed submanifolds.
+We present our Main Problem.

-In this paper, we consider (oriented) differentiable manifolds having additional algebraic and differential topological structures and structures induced on inverse images of regular values and show similar results.
-We also give explicit applications.
+\begin{MainProb} Find variants of Fact \ref{fact:3}.
+Mainly, investigate restrictions on preimages of regular values with additional algebraic topological or differential topological structures, parametrized by elements of a module module over a suitable coefficient ring $R$ associated with the manifold $M$ and {\rm (}$m-n${\rm )}-dimensional smooth closed submanifolds with no boundaries.
+Then find applications. \end{MainProb}